 Is St Barths open for travel and tourism?

 Can you travel to St Barths right now?
-No, you cannot.
+Yes, you can, provided you are fully vaccinated.
 From June 22, 2020, to February 3, 2021, St Barths had been reopened to travelers and tourists.
-For the moment, travelers from the US, France, and any external territory cannot enter unless they have “compelling reasons” to do (see above)
+For the moment, travelers from the US, France, and any external territory cannot enter unless they have “compelling reasons” to do OR they have followed the steps explained above to show that they have been fully vaccinated (see above).

 Due to COVID-19, you need to know about travel restrictions in St Barths, as well as from and back to your own country.
 We will focus here on the US, Canada, and France, where most of the island’s guests are from.

 Are people traveling to St Barth’s right now?
-No, they are not.
-Unless they have urgent and compelling reasons to do so.
+Yes, some are, but there are restrictions and you need to follow key steps.

 Over the year 2020, the number of airport arrivals managed to reach 118,813, a 35% drop compared with the record year of 2019.
 Overall, airport and port trafficked picked up again in summer 2020 and in October.
 The island was mostly closed off from April to May.
 Thanksgiving 2020 and Christmas / New Year’s Eve 2020 were pretty active, even if we had fewer tourists (airport arrivals were down by 17% for the last week of the year 2020, compared with 2019).